About Reedy Cove Falls (Twin Falls)

 Apparently, Buck Hinkle (formally Thomas Dover Hinkle) was a resident by the Eastatoe Community Rd, which we took on the way in.

-Aside from finding the car park (see directions below), this was a pretty straightforward waterfall to visit for us.
+Aside from finding the trailhead parking (see directions below), this was a pretty straightforward waterfall to visit.

 It took us about 40 minutes to do this drive from Caesar’s Head.